MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 Simulated domain activities are required from SamiraA.
 This step can be done manually, or use the PowerShell script provided.
 The PowerShell script accesses the domain controller every 5 minutes and will result in simulated network activity as Samira.

-As **SamiraA**, execute the following in a PowerShell prompt in AdminPC:
+As **SamiraA**, execute the following script in a PowerShell prompt in AdminPC:

 ```PowerShell